-Once the required dependecies are installed and created the new Azure Resource, custodian will
+Once the required dependencies are installed and created the new Azure Resource, custodian will

 load all registered resources.
 Import the resource in

 Tests for c7n_azure run automatically with other Custodian tests.
-See Testing for Developers for information on how to run Tox.
+See Testing for Developers for information on how to run.

-If you’d like to run tests at the command line or in your IDE then reference tox.ini to see the required environment variables and command lines for running pytest.
+If you’d like to run tests at the command line or in your IDE then reference Makefile to see the required environment variables and command lines for running pytest.

 c7n_azure uses VCR.py for tests.
 This framework is used for tests in the official Azure Python SDK.